 Budget laptops tend to have extremely limited gaming performance and get a heavy wrap from serious gamers.
 That said, don’t be fooled as if you are happy playing older games from 2013 or earlier you’ll generally have no problem if you pick a laptop with the right GPU.
 For example virtually all of the most popular games in the world, including Dota 2, League of Legends, World of Warcraft and Minecraft, will run perfectly fine on a sub-$500 gaming laptop.
 That said, if you are a slave to lush next-gen visuals and saving up is an option you might want to go for something under $1000 instead.
 Our under $500 guide features laptops with the NVIDIA GeForce 940M, AMD Radeon HD 8650G and AMD R6 / R5 integrated graphics.
 For under $600 you can also find laptops with NVIDIA GeForce GT 820M, which offers a pretty serious boost in performance at the expense of portability and battery life.

 Just like the budget market, the mid-range gaming laptop market has also exploded in recent years.
 Today for under $1000 you can get yourself a laptop capable of running virtually all modern titles at medium settings, a trend that is set to continue as modern hardware overtakes the demands of even the most intense new graphics engines on the market.
 NVIDIA GeForce GTX 860M based laptops come in comfortably under the $1000 mark and for under $1100 GeForce GTX 960M based laptops offer even better frame rates for next-gen titles.
 While you won’t quite be able to max out new games like the Witcher 3 on these machines, you will get a comfortable 30-40FPS on medium settings, which is more than playable for most users and with some performance tweaks you can find a nice balance without compromising on eye candy too much.
 While the next generation of NVIDIA cards are already out on the market, you will struggle to find a gaming laptop that features a GeForce GTX 1060 laptop edition for under $1000.
-But soon we will see laptops sporting the GeForce GTX 1050 and GeForce GTX 1050 Ti, which will be priced under $1000.
+Luckily there are both the GeForce GTX 1050 and the slightly more powerful GeForce GTX 1050 Ti which can now be found in a selection of laptops that are priced under $1000.

 If you simply won’t settle with turning down your graphics and compromising on your gaming experience and you have the cash to blow, then it’s probably time to checkout our high-end gaming laptop guide.
 For under $2000, the NVIDIA GeForce GTX 970M is the graphics setup to look out for.
 It will get a healthy 45 FPS for demanding titles such as the Witcher 3 and Dragon Age Inquisition on high settings.
 Still want more?
 The NVIDIA GTX 980M is currently the GPU of choice for $2000+ premium gaming laptops.
 It will squeeze an immersive 80FPS for the Witcher 3 at high settings.
 STILL not satisfied?
 Alright then.
 If you have $3000+ to spend and you’re ready to YOLO on your mobile gaming rig, the NVIDIA GeForce GTX 980M SLI dual setup is the way to go.
 With a double up on the single 980M, this setup is capable of maxing out quite literally any current game on ultra settings at 100FPS+.
 If you want even more performance, then NVIDIA’s latest GeForce GTX 1070 and GeForce GTX 1080 laptop edition cards are worth looking out for.
 The GeForce GTX 1070 performs slightly better than the GTX 980M, while still being cheaper than the previous generation’s top of the line card.
 If you want a laptop that offers true future proofing, then the GeForce GTX 1080 is the graphics card that you want.
 The GeForce GTX 1080 scores 7% higher on 3DMark’s Fire Strike Graphics benchmark than the GTX 980M SLI setup, making it an extremely powerful card.